Deep Temporal Graph Clustering: Method

 \subsection{Loss function and complexity analysis}

-Our total loss function includes temporal loss and clustering loss, which can be formulated as follows.
+Our total loss function includes temporal loss and clustering loss, which can be formulated as $L = \sum^E (L_{tem} + L_{clu})$.
 Note that the temporal graph is trained in batches, and this division of batches is not related to the number of nodes $N$, but to the length of the interaction sequence $|E|$ (i.e., the total number of interactions).
 This means that the main complexity of the method for temporal graph clustering is $O(|E|)$, rather than $O(N^2)$ for static graph clustering because the temporal graph method does not need to call the whole adjacency matrix.
-In other words, compared to static graph clustering, temporal graph clustering has the advantage of being more flexible and convenient for training:
+In other words, compared to static clustering, temporal clustering has the advantage of being more flexible and convenient for training:

 (1) In the vast majority of cases, $|E|$ is smaller than $N^2$ because the upper bound of $|E|$ is $N^2$ (when the graph is fully connected), which means that $O(|E|) < O(N^2)$ in most time.